dalisheng03-pixel/Python2-Final-Project/README.md

 GAME OVER: The game ends if an enemy reaches the bottom of the screen or collides with your rocket.

 🚀 Future Improvements
-Add a start menu and game-over screen
+-Add a start menu and game-over screen
-Add multiple levels or difficulty modes
+-Add multiple levels or difficulty modes
-Set clear Winning & Losing Game Logic
+-Set clear Winning & Losing Game Logic
-High Score System & Leaderboard
+-High Score System & Leaderboard
-Add multiplayer support
+-Add multiplayer support
-Enhanced Visual Effects: Include explosion animations, particle effects for rocket thrusters, and screen shake during high-impact collisions.
+-Enhanced Visual Effects: Include explosion animations, particle effects for rocket thrusters, and screen shake during high-impact collisions.